myrrlyn/endian_trait/endian_trait_derive/README.md

 # Endian Trait Derivation

 This provides a custom derive for the Endian trait on structs.
+It can operate on normal braced structs, tuple structs, and unit structs.

 It currently only works on structs.
 Enums are not yet supported; I plan to look into this before a 1.0 release.